jasmine789/Planning-and-Learning-in-Robotics-ResultsDemo/README.md

 ## PR4: Reinforcement Learning - implement SARSA, Q-learning and Deep Q-learning

 My partner and I implement this project together.
-In this project, we implement SARSA, Q-learning and Deep Q-learning to avoid a cart-pole failing down.
-Also, we implement these three algorithms to guide a lunar lander landing on a desired position.
-Finally, we compare and evaluation these three algorithms on these different environments.
+In this project, we implement SARSA, Q-learning, and Deep Q-learning to avoid a cart-pole failing down.
+Also, we implement these three algorithms to guide a lunar lander landing on the desired position.
+Finally, we compare and evaluate these three algorithms in these different environments.

 The results are demonstrated below: